 - General Education classroom: The general education teacher provides primary instruction with accommodations and modifications, as outlined in the student’s IEP or 504, including supplementary aides and services designed to meet the student needs of the student.
 Special education instruction and related service may be provided by WCCUSD’s designated staff within the general education setting, as outlined in the student’s IEP; and

 - Resource Program: Students are assigned to general education classroom teachers for the majority of the school day.
 WCCUSD’s appointed Resource Teacher works with an instructional assistant to provide Resource Support for MWA students.
-Resource services cover a range of disabilities and can be provided within the general education program (e.g. individual tutoring, small group instruction, etc.), and/or in a separate education settings, such as the Resource Room,
+Resource services cover a range of disabilities and can be provided within the general education program (e.g. individual tutoring, small group instruction, etc.), and/or in a separate educational setting, such as the Resource Room,

 MWA will work with WCCUSD specialists to have the needs met within district schools or to provide services outside of WCCUSD.